Refinancing: Which Option is for You?

 When you are overwhelmed with so many options, it may seem like there are even more loan programs than borrowers!
 Contact us at 701.222.0100 and we can match you with the loan program that fits you best.
 There are some general things to have in mind while you consider the choices.

 Making Your Payments Lower

-Perhaps you'd like to cash out a portion of the equity (cash out) to put toward other debt.
-If you own some debt with high interest (such as credit cards or car loans), you might be able to pay that debt off with a lower rate loan through your refinance, if you have the right amount of home equity.
+Perhaps you hope to pull out a portion of the home equity (cash out) to put toward other debt.
+If you hold any debt with higher interest (like credit cards or vehicle loans), you may be able to take care of that debt with a loan with a lower rate through your refinance, if you have enough equity.

 Are you hoping to fatten up your equity faster, and pay your mortgage loan off more quickly?
 If this is your wish, your refinance mortgage can change you to a mortgage program with a short, such as a 15 year loan.
 The mortgage payments will probably be more than they were with the long-term mortgage loan, but in exchange, that you will pay considerably less interest and can build up equity more quickly.
 But, you might be able to make the change without a higher monthly mortgage payment if your longer term mortgage was closed a while back, and the remaining balance is somewhat low.
 You may even pay less!
 To help you determine your options and the many benefits in refinancing, please call us at 701.222.0100.
 We are here for you.

 Want to know more about refinancing?
 Give us a call at 701.222.0100.